SuperOfficeDocs/superoffice-docs/user-guide/en/company/includes/company-fields.md

 13. In the **Business** field, select from a list of different predefined types of business.
 Click the arrow and choose the business that best matches the company you are creating.
 This is mandatory.

 14. In the **Main contact** field, select the contact who should be the main contact for this client.
-You need to add contacts to the company first.
+You must add contacts to the company first.

 15. At the bottom right of this tab, three of the fields from the **More** tab may be displayed, as defined in SuperOffice Settings and maintenance.
 The fields displayed can vary from user group to user group.